mariojvargas/mcvm-model-view-controller-message-handler/README.md

 ## Disclaimer

 This project's goal is to demonstrate the feasibility of using the Mediator Pattern along with MVC.
-In no way is it trying to promote its approaches as "best practices".
+In no way is it trying to promote its project structure, naming conventions, as "best practices".
+However, the file structure used for listing out the MediatR queries and handlers is a suggested approach that one of my mentors introduced to me and that I have used in large scale applications.

 ## License